The product, in detail

 Incidents

 Patient safety incidents, near misses, clinical errors, medication issues, equipment failures.
 Each incident opens with a severity, a category, and a description; accumulates investigation notes and immediate actions; closes with a documented learning point and any improvement actions assigned.
-The framework panel on each incident surfaces which CQC notifications, duty-of-candour duties, and RIDDOR triggers may apply based on category and harm level.
+The framework panel on each incident surfaces which CQC notifications, duty-of-candour duties, and Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR) triggers may apply based on category and harm level.

 Complaints